-5.8 As indicated in the approach document, we used a bottom-up approach to assess the business plans, due to the lack of effective comparators for a top-down approach.
-Where comparative data was available, it was used as additional evidence.

-- 5.9 For GT22 we used a common cost reporting template for the TSOs.
-This provided comparability, certainty and an understanding of cost movements over time.
-This is the same format that we used at GT17 and the same format that we use for the RIGs. - 5.10 We used specialist consultants to assist our evaluation of the opex submissions. - 5.11 We reviewed both the narrative plans and underlying costs/forecast costs submitted by the companies and identify issues to discuss with them.
-We generated questions to be discussed at workshops with the companies followed up by further queries. - 5.12 We took a proportionate approach, consistent with our approach document.
-We focused on anomalies in the forecast and on the largest areas of cost in each main cost category.
+- As indicated in the approach document, we used a bottom-up approach to assess the business plans, due to the lack of effective comparators for a top-down approach.
+Where comparative data was available, it was used as additional evidence. - 5.10 For GT22 we used a common cost reporting template for the TSOs.
+This provides some comparability, certainty and an understanding of cost movements over time.
+This is the same format that we used at GT17 and the same format that we use for the RIGs. - 5.11 We used specialist consultants to assist our evaluation of the opex submissions. - 5.12 We reviewed both the narrative of plans and underlying costs/forecast costs submitted by the companies and identified issues to discuss with them.
+We generated questions to be discussed at workshops with the companies followed up by further queries. - We took a proportionate approach, consistent with our approach document.
+We focused on anomalies in the forecasts and on the largest areas of cost in each main cost category.